gvtechnolab/gvirtualtryon/readme.txt

 1. Log into your WordPress admin area.
 1. Go to Dashboard » Plugin.
 1. Click on Add New Plugin button at top.
-1. Search for “G Virtual Tryon”.
+1. Search for “GFit Virtual Tryon”.
-1. Now click on “Install Now” button of the “G Virtual Tryon” plugin.
+1. Now click on “Install Now” button of the “GFit Virtual Tryon” plugin.
 1. Click on Activate once the plugin is installed.

 Installation Using FTP

-1. Download the gvirtualtryon.zip’ file.
+1. Download the gfitvirtualtryon.zip’ file.
 1. Extract Zip file.
 1. Using your FTP program, upload the non-zipped plugin folder into the “/wp-content/plugins/” folder.
 1. Activate the plugin through the ‘Plugins’ menu in WordPress.